Personal Injury Lawyer and Auto Accident Attorney Lawyer With No Recovery Means No Fee

 Determine the extent of car accident damage.

 Take action to record and analyze the damages done to your vehicle by the collision.
-Since chances are you are not a car accident damages specialist, you should take pictures with a camera or create written details of the damages to your vehicle.
+Since chances are you are not a mechanic, you should take pictures with a camera or create written details of the damages to your vehicle.
 It might also be to your advantage to note the car damages suffered by the other party or parties.

-File an car accident report with help from the police.
+File a car accident report with help from the police.

 A police report can be one of the most important pieces of evidence from a car accident scene.
 A police report is a written record of the statements made by the individual(s) who filed the report and of the police officer’s observations, thoughts, opinions and any statement made by other people involved in the vehicle collision.
 What the officer noted or documented in the official police report will be critical in determining fault and liability later on.